Nursing FAQs

 Admission Questions

-No, you do not need to take a CNA course or be a certified CNA.
-It is highly encouraged to take a CNA course to learn valuable skills needed to provide high quality patient care.
-Taking a CNA course also adds one point to your admission score.
+No, you do not need to take a nurse assistant course or be a certified CNA.
+It is highly encouraged to take a nurse assistant course to learn valuable skills needed to provide high quality patient care.
+Taking a nurse assistant course also adds one point to your admission score.

-1) Complete the Western Wyoming admissions process and receive acceptance to the College.
+1) Complete the Western's admissions process and receive acceptance to the College.

 2) Complete prerequisite coursework.

 Forty students are accepted into the program each year.
-The number of students accepted each semester is dependent upon the number of faculty numbers.
+The number of students accepted each semester is dependent upon the number of faculty.

-The TEAS exam is a test made by ATI that is taken by nursing students as a pre-admission exam.
-This exam is used by nursing schools to help assess nursing students knowledge in math, science, English, and reading.
-A study guide is recommended in preparation for the TEAS exam.
+The ATI TEAS (Test of Essential Academic Skills) measures academic preparedness of the student entering nursing or allied health programs.
+This exam is used to help assess student knowledge in math, science, English, and reading.
+The use of a study guide is recommended to prepare for the TEAS exam.
 A study guide can be purchased online or at the college bookstore.
-Dates for the TEAS exam and testing locations can be found on the nursing website.
+Dates for the TEAS exam and testing locations can be found on the nursing website when the application period opens.
 TEAS exams are proctored online.

-No, but a student must live within driving distance of the service area.
-Western offers a partial online distance option for the classroom portion of the program.
+No, but a student must live within driving distance of Western's service area.
+Western offers a hybrid program with a synchronous online distance option for the classroom portion of the program.
 This allows the student to attend class synchronously from home.
 All students will be required to travel to the main campus for labs and simulation.
 Students also travel to various clinical sites across the service area each semester.
 Travel requirements vary each semester.

 Yes!
-If you do not already have a nursing advisor, contact Mustang Success to request one.
-A nursing advisor is the most up to date source of advising information for the nursing program.
+If you do not already have a nursing advisor, contact Mustang Central to request one.
+A nursing advisor is the most up-to-date source of advising information for the nursing program.
 You can identify who your advisor is by logging into your MyWestern account.

 Yes.
-You will need to have proof of current vaccines, as well as a current American Heart Association BLS card.
-For students admitted to the nursing program, your CPR card must be issued after May of the year you start the program.
+You will need to have proof of current vaccines, as well as a current American Heart Association (AHA) Basic Life Support (BLS) certification.

 CPR is offered through workforce services, fire stations, and online.